-- Where general enhancement projects are being planned (for instance, a coordinated approach to improvement of exposed gables), the educational and outreach benefits of the exercise should be maximised through consultation and community involvement. - Promotion of the key features of the Conservation Area should be implemented through the distribution of information leaflets, and community events. - Guidance on the economic and aesthetic benefits of good practice in building repair should be circulated. - The importance of routine building maintenance should be emphasised. - Advice on energy efficiency, and the importance of preserving existing buildings and using sustainable materials should be made available.
+- Where general enhancement projects are being planned (for instance, a coordinated approach to improvement of exposed gables), the educational and outreach benefits of the exercise should be maximised through consultation and community involvement. - Promotion of the key features of the Conservation Area should be implemented through the distribution of information leaflets, and community events. - Guidance on the economic and aesthetic benefits of good practice in building repair should be circulated produced. - The importance of routine building maintenance should be emphasised to building owners and tenants. - Advice on energy efficiency, and the importance of preserving existing buildings and using sustainable materials should be made available to building owners and tenants.

-• Opportunities for local trades in repair and maintenance of the historic built environment, creating economic and cultural opportunities.
+Opportunities for local trades in repair and maintenance of the historic built environment, creating economic and cultural opportunities.